Murder of Paul Anlauf and Franz Lenck

-The Murders of Paul Anlauf and Franz Lenck were a double homicide that took place in Berlin, Germany on 9 August 1931, when Berlin police captains Paul Anlauf and Franz Lenck were assassinated by the paramilitary wing of the Communist Party of Germany (KPD) on the orders of future East German Premier Walter Ulbricht.
-Both Anlauf and Lenck were members of the Social Democratic Party of Germany (SPD).
+On 9 August 1931 a double homicide took place in Berlin, Weimar Germany, when Berlin police captains Paul Anlauf and Franz Lenck were assassinated by the paramilitary wing of the Communist Party of Germany (KPD) on the orders of KPD leader and future East German premier Walter Ulbricht.
 One of the murderers, Erich Mielke, later became the head of the Stasi, the secret police of East Germany, and it was only in 1993 that he was tried and convicted of the murders.

 Planning and execution

-During the last days of the Weimar Republic, Berlin's contingent of the Communist Party of Germany (KPD) had a policy of assassinating a Berlin police officer in retaliation for every KPD member killed by the police.
-On August 2, 1931, KPD Reichstag members Heinz Neumann and Hans Kippenberger received a dressing down from future East German Premier Walter Ulbricht, the KPD's leader in the Berlin-Brandenburg region.
+During the last days of the Weimar Republic, Berlin's contingent of the Communist Party of Germany (KPD) had a policy of assassinating a Berlin police officer in retaliation for every KPD member assassinated by the police.
+On 2 August 1931, KPD Reichstag members Heinz Neumann and Hans Kippenberger received a dressing down from future East German Premier Walter Ulbricht, the KPD's leader in the Berlin-Brandenburg region.
 Enraged by police interference and by Neumann and Kippenberger's failure to follow the policy, Ulbricht snarled, "At home in Saxony we would have done something about the police a long time ago.
 Here in Berlin we will not fool around much longer.
 Soon we will hit the police in the head."

 As a result of Ulbricht's words, Kippenberger and Neumann decided to assassinate Captain Paul Anlauf, the forty-two-year-old commander of the Berlin Police's Seventh Precinct.
 Captain Anlauf, a widower with three daughters, had been nicknamed Schweinebacke, or "Pig Cheek" by the KPD.
 According to John Koehler:

-On the morning of Sunday 9 August 1931, Kippenberger and Neumann gave a final briefing to the hit team in a room at the Lassant beer hall.
+On the morning of Sunday, 9 August 1931, Kippenberger and Neumann gave a final briefing to the hit team in a room at the Lassant beer hall.
 Two young members of the Parteiselbstschutz, Erich Mielke and Erich Ziemer, were selected as the shooters.
 During the meeting, Max Matern gave a Luger pistol to a fellow lookout and said, "Now we're getting serious...
 We're going to give Schweinebacke something to remember us by."
 Kippenberger then asked Mielke and Ziemer, "Are you sure that you are ready to shoot Schweinebacke?"
 Mielke responded that he had seen Captain Anlauf many times during police searches of Party Headquarters.
 Kippenberger then instructed them to wait at a nearby beer hall which would permit them to overlook the entire Bülowplatz.
 He further reminded them that Anlauf was accompanied everywhere by Senior Sergeant Max Willig, whom the KPD had nicknamed "Hussar."
 Kippenberger concluded, "When you spot Schweinebacke and Hussar, you take care of them."
 Mielke and Ziemer were informed that, after the assassinations were completed, a diversion would assist in their escape.
 They were then to return to their homes and await further instructions.